Kuborros/FurBotNeo/README.md

 **Current options are:**

 * ``name``: Sets the bot name used across the server.
-Also changes how bot refers to itself in the commands.
+It also changes how bot refers to itself in the commands.

 * ``prefix``: Sets your custom per-guild command prefix.
 Eg. ``!!``

-* ``nsfw``: Enables the NSFW features: Notably commands from lewd category and nsfw image searches.
+* ``nsfw``: Enables the NSFW features: Notably commands from the lewd category and nsfw image searches.

 * ``furry``: Enables more lighthearted responses to some commands and references to default bot avatar (A bat furry girl).

 * ``welcome``: Enables welocm message on memebers joining the guild.
 Somewhat a leftover from when discord did not do it by itself.

-* ``music``: Selects channel intended for music commands.
+* ``music``: Selects the channel intended for music commands.
 Both _mentioning the channel_ and inputting its ID are valid parameters.

 ## Supported chat commands: